 Zahra University is one of the great memorials of Fatimid / Ismailia caliphates.
 Fatimid caliphates had given special attention towards its structure.
 Skillful architects have constructed it.
 That is why its structure is still in original condition.
 They taught Mathematics, Logic, Philosophy, Medical and Astrology to students in this university.
 It was the preaching center of Ismailia caliphates.
 Fatimid/ Ismailia caliphates paid handsome salaries to the teachers of this university, in order to bound them in the university.
 They also produced many scientists in their period.
 Moreover, Fatimid / Ismailia caliphates also developed Qahira city apart from Zahra university.
 Ibn-ul-Haisham is one of the renowned scientist of Fatimid era, who is a qualified student of this university.
 The said scientist has written the book titled “KITAB-Al-MANAZIR“.

 Fall of Fatimid / Ismailia Dynasty.

-After the fall of Fatimid / Ismailia government, Turkish family occupied Egypt.
-They destroyed the Royal library completely.
-Turkish king rudely turned-out all the books and made shoes from its leather covers.
-In the time of Salah Uddin Ayubi, no one has worked for betterment of education sector except Fatimid caliphates.
-After the fall of Ismailia caliphates, no one gave proper attention towards education sector.
+After the fall of Fatimid government, Turks occupied Egypt and destroyed the Royal library completely.
+Turkish king rudely turned-out all the books and made shoes of its leather covers.
+After Salah Uddin Ayubi, no one worked for betterment of education sector except Fatimid caliphs.
+After the fall of Ismailia caliphate, no one gave proper attention towards education sector.

 Reasons behind Development of Egypt.